help-me-mom/ng-mocks/README.md

 If we do not pass `NG_MOCKS_ROOT_PROVIDERS` anywhere, then only root providers for kept modules will stay as they are.
-All other root providers will be replaced with their mock copies, even for kept declarations of mock modules.
+All other root providers will be replaced with their mocks, even for kept declarations of mock modules.

 #### MockBuilder good to know

 Anytime we can change our decision.
 The last action on the same object wins.
-SomeModule will be replaced with its mock copy.
+`SomeModule` will be replaced with its mock object.

 ```typescript
 beforeEach(() => {